parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Conversations ensued.

-^ And we had some conversations.
+^ PARIS: And we had some conversations.
 We're often doing machine learning, or data science work.
 And we noticed that a lot of the things the really interesting software architects we met were doing, or discuss, sounded a bit out of the ordinary in the data science world.

 ---